piskvorky/gensim/docs/src/tut3.rst

 (6, -0.1063926), # The intersection graph of paths in trees (5, -0.12416792)] # The generation of random binary unordered trees

-(We added the original documents in their "string form" to the output, to improve clarity.)
+(We added the original documents in their "string form" to the output comments, to improve clarity.)

 The thing to note here is that documents no. 2 (``"The EPS user interface management system"``)